 So, really, it's not a next-gen display technology at all, just a tweak to LCD TV tech.
 However, that doesn't mean it's not impressive – it really is very good.

 "More than 10 brands, from a variety of countries and backgrounds showed OLED sets at IFA 2017," says David Tett, Market Analyst at Futuresource Consulting.
 "However, QLED was only on display by three vendors."
 The battle between OLED and QLED is a story about branding, and it's also about a South Korean rivalry.
 Every single OLED panel found inside every single OLED TV is made by LG Displays, and every single QLED panel is made by Samsung.

 Most TV brands are lining-up behind OLED, believing it to be the superior technology for picture quality.
 It's hard to disagree, but despite LG, Sony, Panasonic, TP-Vision (under the Philips brand in the UK), Loewe, Bang & Olufsen, Skyworth, and ChangHong all now selling OLED TVs, they do tend to be very expensive.
 The maker LG Display just can't produce enough OLED panels fast enough to bring them in at a lower cost, which is making OLED TVs seem like a top-tier premium TV technology only.

-Samsung abandoned its efforts to make OLED TVs in 2014 due to low production yields, and in 2017 has been talking about QLED.
-It's trying to popularise the technology by getting other companies involved.
+Samsung abandoned its efforts to make OLED TVs in 2014 due to low production yields, and only started talking about QLED again back in 2017.
+It's now trying to popularize the technology by getting other companies involved.